KDE/merkuro/README.md

 Kontact has an incredibly expansive feature set, which makes it a powerful tool for power users.
 Merkuro is instead focused on providing an approachable PIM suite for Plasma.
 You can expect great usability and a visually appealing interface that works on both desktop and mobile.

 The intention is for the two suites to co-exist and for you to have the choice of using the one best suited to your needs.
-If you really need the advanced and expansive feature-set of Kontaxt, you will want to use that.
+If you really need the advanced and expansive feature-set of Kontact, you will want to use that.
 If you want a versatile app set that is nice to use and you can comfortably use on your desktop and on your phone, Merkuro will fill that role well!

 #### Will there be a flatpak?